gmarino2048/EECS-338-Final-Project/README.md

 ##### Summary of functions

-`void quicksort(int array[], int lowIndex, int highIndex)`
+`void quicksort(int array[], long lowIndex, long highIndex)`

 This function of `quicksort_single_process.c` is the classic quicksort algorithm for a single process.
 Recursively calls itself and splits the array in half at a partition index.
 Takes an `array[]` and sorts the array ascending.
+Longs are used for lowIndex and highIndex in order to avoid segmentation faults.

-`int partition(int array[], int lowIndex, int highIndex)`
+`int partition(int array[], long lowIndex, long highIndex)`

-This function of `quicksort_single_process.c` determines the partition index to be utilized in the `void quicksort(int array[] int lowIndex, int highIndex)` function.
+This function of `quicksort_single_process.c` determines the partition index to be utilized in the `void quicksort(int array[], long lowIndex, long highIndex)` function.
+Longs are passed in order to avoid segmentation faults.

-`int swap(int *one, int *two)`
+`int swap(int *arr, long index1, long index2)`

 This function is a helper method that swaps two values within an array.
+Longs are passed to avoid segmentation faults.

 `int main()`

-Utilized for testing purposes, not relevant to project.
+Method utilized to print the times it takes to sort the array at increments i = i * 2, up to 100000000.
+The times will be compared to our multi-threaded algorithm.

 ##### Summary of Data Types